Sheepolution/how-to-love/book/chapter17.md

 newQuad(1 + j * (frame_width + 2), 1 + i * (frame_height + 2), frame_width, frame_height, width, height)
 ```

 And now our quads are in the correct position.
 Here's an image visualizing how we position the quad.
+So we add 1, then add `frame_width` + 2, multiplied by `i`.
+This way we position the quad correctly for each frame.

 ![](/images/book/17/whatisgoingon.png)

-##TL;DR
+___

+## Summary

 With quads we can draw part of an image. we can use this to turn a spritesheet into an animation.
 In case of multiple rows we can use a for-loop inside a for-loop to cover the whole sheet.
-We can use ``break`` to end a loop.
+We can use `break` to end a loop.
 We add a 1 pixel border to our sprites to prevent *bleeding*.